 Ulcers and cancer

 In people with periodontitis, dental plaque sitting under the gums may attract certain types of bacteria responsible for gastric ulcers (mainly Helicobacter Pylori).
 Epidemiological studies have found that periodontitis and the presence of this bacteria increase the risk of developing stomach cancer.
 Gum disease and dental problems are also linked to the human papillomavirus (HPV), which causes nearly 80% of oral cancers.
 Other research has found that periodontitis can promote the growth of cancer cells in the mouth.

 Different studies have investigated the relationship between chronic kidney disease and periodontal disease.
 In people who suffer from periodontal disease, it is more likely to also suffer from chronic kidney disease.
 Moreover, experts have seen that this probability increases with age.

 Some researchers have stated that poor dental hygiene is sometimes a more certain symptom of having chronic kidney disease than high cholesterol levels.
-To learn more, contact Carrier Dentistry today.
+To learn more, contact website today.